Order of Queen Sālote Tupou III

 The Most Illustrious Order of Queen Sālote Tupou III is a knighthood order of the Kingdom of Tonga.

 History

-The Order was established on 28 June 2008 by His Late Majesty King George Tupou V to commemorate the grand figure of his grandmother, Queen Sālote Tupou III, who, during the nearly fifty years of her government (5 April 1918 – 16 December 1965), had guided the state of Tonga to a substantial economical and social evolution.
+The Order was established on 28 June 2008 by King George Tupou V to commemorate his grandmother, Queen Sālote Tupou III, who, during the 47 years of her government (5 April 1918 – 16 December 1965), had guided the state of Tonga to a substantial economical and social evolution.

 The Order has been created as the principal civil reward for meritorious personal services to the sovereign.
 Above all, it is awarded as a Family Order for Tongan & foreign Royal Families.

 Classes

 The Order consists of four classes: